Produce Safety Rule (Food Safety Modernization Act)

 Final Produce Safety Rule

-- Colorado State University Extension Narrated modules on developing a farm food safety plan and other FSMA Produce Rule resources.
+- Farm Food Safety Plan Resources (Colorado State University Extension) Narrated modules on developing a farm food safety plan and other FSMA Produce Rule resources.

-- Produce Safety Alliance From the website: The PSA is developing a nationwide curriculum to increase understanding of the principles of Good Agricultural Practices (GAPs) and to facilitate the implementation of food safety practices on fresh fruit and vegetable farms and in packinghouses.
+From the website: The Produce Safety Alliance is developing a nationwide curriculum to increase understanding of the principles of Good Agricultural Practices (GAPs) and to facilitate the implementation of food safety practices on fresh fruit and vegetable farms and in packinghouses.

 - Draft Guidance for Industry: Compliance with and Recommendations for Implementation of the Standards for the Growing, Harvesting, Packing, and Holding of Produce for Human Consumption for Sprout Operations (PDF 1 MB)